bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 So far, we've been working with our new token mint "BUG", but Solana keeps referring to it as some "Unknown Token".
 Let's go ahead and change that.
 At the time of this writing, the official registry of all SPL Tokens lives on [this GitHub repository](https://github.com/solana-labs/token-list) hosted by the Solana Labs team.
 To get our token recognized, we have to make a pull request in a very specific manner.

-First, head on over to the previously mentioned [GitHub repo](https://github.com/solana-labs/token-list) and click the "Fork" button on in the top right corner.
+First, head on over to the previously mentioned [GitHub repo](https://github.com/solana-labs/token-list) and click the "Fork" button in the top right corner.
 This will create a forked version that lives on your GitHub account (If you don't already have a GitHub account, please create one now).
 We'll be using this forked GitHub repo going forward.

 ![Fork the repo](fork.png)